stuartroland/Multi-Dimensional-Chords/README.md

 Also included is a short "song" created entirely with Multi-Dimensional Chords, called Fractal Fragment.
 The ratios between the pitch frequencies and the rhythmic frequencies are varied extensively for musical effect (varying the rate that the song pulses/undulates at to drive the song forward).

 #### Binaural Beats Track for Meditation and Relaxation
-Finally I included an example of a
+Finally I included an example of a binaural beats track I made using my BinauralB, IsochronicTone, and MDC classes that I developed.
+This is a long track that is meant to relax the listener with the simple but beautiful sounds that this code can create.
+Over the course of the track, the rhythm slows gradually but significantly, diving deeper into the multi-dimensional chords throughout.

 ## Running the Code